-5 Misconceptions about Winter Travel to the U.P.
+5 Misconceptions about Winter Activities in the U.P.

 It’s no secret that with the beauty of Michigan in winter, some stereotypes come along with it.
 This certainly rings true in the Upper Peninsula, which some people think is nearly inhabitable during the cold weather months.
-But as U.P. residents and enthusiasts will tell you, there’s so much to enjoy during a Pure Michigan Snow Day in the U.P.
-Read below as two U.P. guest bloggers share five misconceptions about traveling to Michigan’s Upper Peninsula in the wintertime.
+But as U.P. residents and enthusiasts will tell you, there’s so much to enjoy during the winter season in the U.P.

 1. Winter travel limits the fun

 Those who live in and often visit the U.P. never let a little snow get in the way of a good time!
 Enjoying an evening on the town while avoiding slippery roads is easy in a place like downtown Sault Ste.
 Marie, where dozens of taverns, restaurants, and shops are found within a short three-block area.
 Plowed sidewalks are pedestrian friendly and snowmobiles are allowed on Downtown streets for those who arrive via trail.
 Who needs a car?